What broadband speed do I need?

 - Live in an area where broadband speeds are low

 Keep in mind that fibre doesn't only offer faster speeds - fibre connections are usually more reliable too, so it's worth considering upgrading if your standard connection drops out regularly.

 A connection is generally considered 'ultrafast' if it's 100Mbps or faster.
 Some of the providers that use the Openreach network - such as BT and TalkTalk - offer ultrafast connections, but only to customers in certain parts of the country.

-Virgin Media is the only major provider that doesn't use the Openreach network.
+Virgin Media is one major provider that doesn't use the Openreach network.
 Instead it uses its own fibre optic cables to connect its street cabinets to the phone exchange and then uses coaxial cables to link the cabinet to customers' homes.
-Coaxial cable is faster than standard phone lines, so most of Virgin Media's deals are ultrafast - it offers average speeds up to 362Mbps.
+Coaxial cable is faster than standard phone lines, so most of Virgin Media's deals are ultrafast.

 While it's less widely available than Virgin Media, Hyperoptic is another provider with its own fibre network - it's mainly available in apartment blocks in major centres.